-Fig. 29 Horizontal flue terminal positions
+Fig. 34 Horizontal flue terminal positions

-Key to figure 29:
+Key to figure 34:

 - [1] 200mm below eaves and 75mm below gutters, pipe and drains. - [2] The dimension below eaves, gutters, pipes and drains can be reduced to 25mm, as long as the flue terminal is extended by 100mm past any overhang.
 The telescopic flue joint must be sealed with suitable silicone sealant if it is external to the building. - [3] 300mm adjacent to a boundary line, unless it will cause a nuisance.
 BS 5440: Part 1 recommends that care is taken when siting terminal in relation to surfaces or boundary lines. - [4] 1,200mm separation measured between terminals facing each other. - [5] 600mm distance to a surface or boundary line facing a terminal, unless it will cause a nuisance.
-BS 5440: Part 1 recommends that care is taken when siting terminal in relation to surfaces or boundary lines. - [6] The terminal must be at least 1,500mm from the opening or vent when sited below the window or 600mm when sited to either side or above. - [7] 600mm diagonally to an opening door, air vent or opening window. - [8] 1,200mm separation measured between a vertical flue and a horizontal flue terminal. - [9] For the purpose of determining suitable flue terminal positions for gas appliances, the boundary can be considered to extend to the centre line of any adjacent routes or waterways e.g. paths, streets, rights of way, canals, rivers or railways. - [10] 300mm to an internal or external corner.
+BS 5440: Part 1 recommends that care is taken when siting terminal in relation to surfaces or boundary lines. - [6] The terminal must be at least 1,500mm from the opening or vent when sited below the window or 600mm when sited to either side or above. - [7] 600mm diagonally to an opening door, air vent or opening window. - If the flue terminal is at least 300mm above the adjacent opening door, air vent or opening window, then the diagonal measurement does not apply. - [8] 1,200mm separation measured between a vertical flue and a horizontal flue terminal. - [9] For the purpose of determining suitable flue terminal positions for gas appliances, the boundary can be considered to extend to the centre line of any adjacent routes or waterways e.g. paths, streets, rights of way, canals, rivers or railways. - [10] 300mm to an internal or external corner.
 300mm above a surface, such as the ground/ floor level or roof surface.
-If the terminal section is less than 150mm and has two screws securing it to the elbow, the terminal section will not require a supporting bracket. - [11] 300mm above, below and either side of an opening door, air vent or opening window. - [12] Below ground level in an open lightwell.
+If the terminal section is less than 150mm and has two screws

+- securing it to the elbow, the terminal section will not require a supporting bracket. - [11] 300mm above, below and either side of an opening door, air vent or opening window. - [12] Below ground level in an open lightwell.
 The flue must be at least 600mm from the opposing surface and have at least 300mm clearance either side and below.
 The flue terminal must be no more than 1,000mm from the top of the lightwell. - [13] Flues should clear any LPG storage by 1,000mm horizontally and 300mm above. - [14] Proximity of flue duct outlet to boundaries, 2,000mm distance to an opening in adjacent building facing a terminal.
 BS 5440: Part 1 recommends that care is taken when siting terminal in relation to boundary lines. - [15] 300mm from an opening or vented window, 150mm to a fixed unvented window. - [16] The dimension below eaves, balconies and car ports can be reduced to 25mm, as long as the flue terminal is extended to clear any overhang.
 The telescopic flue joint of the terminal must be sealed with suitable silicon sealant if it is external to the building. - [17] 300mm Horizontally from a terminal on the same wall. - [18] 1500mm Vertically from a terminal on the same wall.